Christmas Cookie And Candy Recipes

 The Acchu Murukku or also known as "Rose Cookies" are people in India, favorite Christmas treat.
 They're pretty unique and look like a piece of art.
 They are made with coconut milk, rice flour, and sugar.
 They are fried using a mold to give them their distinctive Rose shape.
 Wanted to try something different this Christmas?
 Maybe this is it.
 Just make sure you get yourself a Rose Cookie Mold first.

 These pretty shortbread snowballs, are filled with nuts, usually almonds, and are completely coated with icing sugar.
 They are a melt-in-your-mouth cookie, that you can find in every Greek home during the Christmas holidays.
 Along with the Melomakarona cookies.
 Tradition has it that before you go to sleep, on Christmas eve you leave one "Kourabie" for Santa, next to the fireplace, along with a carrot for Rudolf.
 So when he comes to leave the presents at night he will find it and eat it.
 Just make sure you won't add the Christmas gifts under the Christmas tree, and forget to eat it.
 As your kid may get a bit confused.
 Although you can always blame it on mommy's cooking skills...

 Sandbakkels - Norway

 Sandbakkels means sand tarts and refers to these beautiful Norwegian sugar cookie tarts.
-Served on Christmas time in Norway these utterly delicious cookie tarts require only 5 ingredients: flour, sugar, egg, butter and almond extract or brandy for flavoring.
-You can be creative with this cookies as you can dress them with anything you like...
+Served on Christmas time in Norway these utterly delicious cookie tarts require only 5 ingredients: flour, sugar, egg, butter, and almond extract or brandy for flavoring.
+You can be creative with these cookies as you can dress them with anything you like...